burakkolukisa/Vehicle-type-classification-using-3-D-magnetic-sensor/ReadMe.txt

 The best scores obtained with the DNN model are stored in the format of ".h5" files.
 You can directly use these models and run "DNN_load-model.py" to obtain the results.

 During the evaluation, we used GPU on Google Colab Pro.
-As a result, the DNN results may vary.